 Instagram on PC via Bluestacks: Bluestacks is an Android mobile emulator that runs on your computer.
 You can then install and run mobile apps inside it, including the Instagram app.
 I couldn’t get this to work properly on Mac, but your mileage might vary.

 Instagram from Computer: This is a Chrome browser extension.
 I haven’t tried it and can’t vouch for it.
-It appears that this extension is no longer available.
+UPDATE: It appears that this extension is no longer available.